 If you have to ask yourself “why?” when reading that, then this post is for you!

 This is one of those topics that doesn’t just affect WP-Members – it’s all WP development, and it falls under the topic of best practices for WP development.
 It’s something that I see a lot of.
-I’m certain the reason for that is (1) it’s easy, and (2) a lot of WP development for customizing a site is made from code snippets cobbled together from looking up how to solve certain problems on the Internet.
-So what ends up happening is developers and non-developers alike end up copying bad practices from other developers.
+I’m certain the reason is that (1) it’s easy, and (2) a lot of WP development for customizing a site is made from code snippets cobbled together from looking up how to solve certain problems on the Internet.
+Ultimately, what ends up happening is developers and non-developers alike end up copying bad practices from other developers.

 (Note: I’ve written about this in other places around the Internet.
 One of those is an answer to a question on the StackExchange WordPress group.)